Placenta-specific protein 1: Phylogenetics

+From its initial description, the consensus is that PLAC1 is highly conserved and that this conservation reflects an important role in the establishment and maintenance of the placenta.
+A detailed study of the PLAC1 gene and protein among 54 placental mammal species representing twelve crown orders confirms a high level of conservation under the control of strict purifying selection.

 Function

 Discovery of PLAC1 resulted from an examination of the region around the human hypoxanthine ribosyltransferase 1 (HPRT) gene aimed at determining whether or not a placenta-specific protein was encoded there.
 This question was raised because the region was believed to be involved in both placental and fetal pathologies.
-Once identified, PLAC1 and its mouse ortholog Plac1 were found to be expressed throughout gestation[11,12].
+Once identified, PLAC1 and its mouse ortholog Plac1 were found to be expressed throughout gestation.
 It was quickly established that PLAC1 expression is specific to trophoblast cells and that it is a critical element in establishing and maintaining a normal placenta.
-Expression was further localised to the apical region of the syncytiotrophoblast, the leading, invasive part of the developing embryo[13].
-PLAC1 expression terminates at the onset of labor and PLAC1 mRNAs clear the peripheral maternal circulatory system soon after delivery[14-16].
+Expression was further localised to the apical region of the syncytiotrophoblast, the leading, invasive part of the developing embryo.
+PLAC1 expression terminates at the onset of labor and PLAC1 mRNAs clear the peripheral maternal circulatory system soon after delivery.

+The PLAC1 gene is protein-coding and involved in the development of the placenta from trophoblast cells.
+This gene is specifically found on the X chromosome in an area that controls placenta development.
+It has been suggested that large deletions from this area of the X chromosome leads to retardation in the fetal growth process as well as early fetal death.
+PLAC1 is believed to be a mainly regulatory gene and is expressed the most between the 22nd and 40th week of pregnancy in humans.
+The knockout model generated for the PLAC1 gene suggested that mice were infertile when PLAC1 was inactivated or died late in gestation or shortly after birth, indicating that PLAC1 is a significant gene that greatly contributes to the viability of an organism.
+The molecular basis for the impact of PLAC1 is unknown, although it is clear the absence of this gene results in infertile or inviable offspring.

 Recognition that PLAC1 plays an important role in first establishing the placenta and, subsequently, in maintaining it throughout gestation leads to the idea that PLAC1 may play a role in gestational issues from infertility to premature birth.
-An important contribution to this idea is the observation that a Plac1 knockout mouse model exhibited both placentomegaly in the dams and growth restriction in the pups[8,17].
-Numerous human gestational issues have been associated with abnormal PLAC1 expression including intrauterine growth restriction (IUGR)[18-20], premature birth[21,22], implantation failure[23–26], and preeclampsia[27-33].
+An important contribution to this idea is the observation that a Plac1 knockout mouse model exhibited both placentomegaly in the dams and growth restriction in the pups.
+Numerous human gestational issues have been associated with abnormal PLAC1 expression including intrauterine growth restriction (IUGR), premature birth, implantation failure, and preeclampsia.
 Several of these studies have sought to develop PLAC1 assays into diagnostic tools with mixed success.